dschveninger/dougschveninger/README.md

 # Overview
-This repo contains imformation about Doug Schveninger and items thatt he is interest in.
+This repo contains imformation about Doug Schveninger and items that he is interest in.

 [Professional History](./about/history.md)